Rhinoplasty Surgery in Orange County

 What can a Rhinoplasty Correct?

-There are a number of reasons an individual may interested in a rhinoplasty.
+There are a number of reasons an individual may be interested in a rhinoplasty.
 Some patients undergo the surgery to change the appearance of the nose, improve breathing through the nose, or both.
 A cosmetic rhinoplasty is used to correct nasal imperfections, while a functional (reconstructive) rhinoplasty is used to correct congenital abnormalities, physical trauma, and/or to improve breathing.
 In many cases, a combination of maneuvers can be performed in order to achieve the desired correction.

-The main reason for pursing a nose job in Orange County is to correct nasal imperfections.
+The main reason for pursuing a nose job in Orange County is to correct nasal imperfections.
 When the nose size, shape, or projection is out of balance with other features of the face it can draw attention to itself.
 Addressing these imperfections with a cosmetic rhinoplasty can achieve more attractive facial balance.
 Common reasons patient seek cosmetic rhinoplasty include:

 - Correction of a large nose

 - Bump on the nasal bridge (nasal hump)